David-Jianguang-Ran/ModelManager/readme.md

     if plot is true and a pyplot.plot object is passed as artifact, a png of the plot would be saved instead of pickle

+#### Artifact
+inherits from django.db.Model
+This class is meant to be a record of pickled python objects such as model outputs, custom loss functions or Keras model factories.
+Note : artifact couldn't easily modified once created, this will be fixed in the future.

+additional methods :
+    - _payload_ @property this property returns pickled object, multiple calls of this method on the same object will not result in multiple loads.

 #### RecorderCallback
 inherents from keras.callbacks.Callback